Knives Advisor

 3. Larger/heavier alternative: Gerber LMF II

-Another massively popular knife from Gerber, you can almost think of the Gerber LMF II as the big brother of the StrongArm.
+Another popular knife from Gerber, the Gerber LMF II is sometimes considered the big brother of the StrongArm.

 gerber lmf ii